-Unfortunately, many people over the years have exited their cars thinking an accident was over when they are suddenly struck by another vehicle.
-Do not leave the car and make sure your seatbelt is fastened in case your car is struck again.
+Unfortunately, many people will exit their cars thinking a collision is over when suddenly they get struck by another vehicle.
+Do not leave the car, and make sure your seatbelt is fastened in case your car is struck again.
 You should leave your vehicle only when a public official tells you that it is safe to leave.
-Additionally, make sure your hazard flashing lights are turned on.
+Additionally, make sure your hazard lights are turned on.

-By the time you're reporting the incident to your insurance company, you may have forgotten details of the accident.
+By the time you're reporting the incident to your insurance company, you may have forgotten details of the collision.
 Take note of everything while it is still fresh in your memory.
 Take multiple photos of your car and the other cars around you.
-Any evidence that you provide to your insurance company will help in piecing together the story and determining who is at fault.
+Any evidence you provide to your insurance company will help in piecing together the story and determining who is at fault.

 The question is, who hit who first?
 Did you hit the lead car first?
 If so, you are to blame.
 But if you only hit that lead car because you were pushed into it by another vehicle, you may not be held liable.
-In a case of a massive 96 car pileup caused by extreme weather, it only gets more confusing and complicated to determine what happened.
-This is why it is so important to document as much of the accident as you can in order to help the police and insurance adjusters solve this complicated case.
+In a case of a massive 96-car pileup caused by extreme weather, it only gets more confusing and complicated to determine what happened.
+This is why it is so important to document as much of the collision as you can in order to help the police and insurance adjusters solve this complicated case.
 Consult the experts and talk to your insurance providers immediately.

-Almost all accidents can be prevented by keeping a safe distance between each vehicle and by staying attentive to the roads at all times.
+Almost all collisions can be prevented by keeping a safe distance between each vehicle and by staying attentive to the roads at all times.
 Do not let cell phones or anything else distract you for even a split second.
 If the weather conditions get bad you must either drive more slowly and carefully, or get off the road completely.
-Staying alert and safe is the best way to avoid accidents.
+Staying alert and safe is the best way to avoid collisions.